Photo by Giftpundits

 SuperSaaS puts everything in one place

 Having different apps for mail, social media, shopping, banking, scheduling and messaging is great.
 But it can sometimes create as many problems as it solves.
 SuperSaaS is an integration-compatible appointment calendar that needs to be at the top of the downloads lists in order to keep everything else under control.
-This appointment and booking scheduler is an easy way to book and track your appointments and meetings throughout the year on a flexible calendar.
+This appointment and booking scheduler is an easy way for others to book and appointments and meetings with you throughout the year on a flexible calendar.
 By communicating with your various other apps and platforms, it acts like your own personal assistant.

 Google Family Link helps you watch the kids